-Life or useful life (of property) means the depreciable life as provided by section 167 or 168 of the IRC.
+Life or useful life (of property) means the depreciable life as provided by IRC section 167 or 168.

 Nonqualified nonrecourse financing is any amount for which a taxpayer is protected against loss and, generally, any amount borrowed from a person who has an interest (other than as a creditor) in the activity in which the property is used, or from someone related to a person (other than a creditor) who has an interest in the activity.
-Nonrecourse financing is nonqualified if it is not qualified commercial financing as defined in section 49(a)(1) of the IRC.
+Nonrecourse financing is nonqualified if it is not qualified commercial financing as defined in IRC section 49(a)(1).